Old Kingdom Tombs of Mastaba

 The Tomb of Mehu:

-This tomb hosts the body of Mehu, Chief of Justice and Vizier, during the fifth dynasty.
-This man had three wives.
-One of them was called Iku and held the title " the king's daughter of his body," which means that she was a significant figure of the time.
+This tomb houses the body of Mehu, Chief of Justice and Vizier, during the fifth dynasty.
+Mehu had three wives.
+One of them, Iku, was known as " the king's daughter of his body," which indicates she was a significant figure at the time.
 The tomb of Mehu is located north of the passageway to the pyramid of Unas, along with many other tombs.
 It is considered one of the Saqqara complex's most colorful and best-preserved tombs.

 The tomb of Mehu, unlike many other tombs in Saqqara, was discovered by Egyptian scholars, not Western archaeologists.
 It was found by Zaky Saad and excavated by Salam Hussein in 1940.
 The tomb contains four highly decorated rooms with an expansive courtyard.